 Finally, focus on the leaves, then move your camera as you release the shutter!

 Note that intentional camera movement is very hit-and-miss, so don’t be discouraged if your first shots don’t turn out as great as you hoped.
 Definitely experiment with moving your camera in different directions (I recommend vertical movement, but you can try horizontal or even diagonal).
 Also, experiment with different shutter speeds and the pace of moving your camera until you find the right amount of blur.

 Fall colors are usually bright and have textures and patterns.
 To really take your photos to the next level, find nice colors – but be sure to contrast them with darker elements.
 That way, you can create dramatic tension.

 Look at the image displayed below.
-I found some nice, bright, well-lit trees, but I shot them against a dark, shadowy rock face:
+It features some nice, bright, well-lit trees, but they’re juxtaposed with a dark, shadowy rock face:

 And it’s that contrast, that drama, that elevates the shot.

 Of course, dark rocks aren’t the only contrasting element you can use in your photos.
 You can include sun/shade contrast (where your subject is lit by the sun but the background is in shade), you can contrast fall colors with dark water, or you can contrast bright fall colors with darker, browning fall colors (the opportunities are endless!).

 12. Don’t forget to look up